thrackle-io/rules-engine/docs/src/src/client/token/handler/diamond/ERC721NonTaggedRuleFacet.sol/contract.ERC721NonTaggedRuleFacet.md

 ### _checkSimpleRules

-rule requires ruleID and either to or from address be zero address (mint/burn)
+The action type determines if the _to or _from is checked by the oracle _from address is checked for Burn and Sell action types _to address is checked for Mint, Buy, Transfer actions rule requires ruleID and either to or from address be zero address (mint/burn)

 *This function uses the protocol's ruleProcessor to perform the simple rule checks.(Ones that have simple parameters and so are not stored in the rule storage diamond)*